Pictured Cliffs Formation: Description

 The formation consists of yellowish-gray to grayish-orange cliff-forming sandstone.
 The upper beds are massive and crossbedded, consisting of well-sorted, fine-grained, friable sandstone.
 The lower beds are alternating thin beds of sandstone and light- to dark-gray silty shale.
 The upper part of the shale beds contains up to 6.5 feet of discontinuous ironstone beds.
 The total thickness is about 60 feet.
 The formation is transitional with both the underlying Lewis Shale and the overlying Fruitland Formation.

 The formation is interpreted as a marine littoral formation deposited during the final regression of the Western Interior Seaway from the San Juan Basin, with recognizable delta-front and barrier island facies.
 The regression was interrupted by at least three brief transgressions that produced tongues of the upper Pictured Cliff Sandstone in the northern San Juan Basin.

 Fossils

 The formation contains fossil marine invertebrates and trace fossil Ophiomorpha major, typical of a nearshore marine environment.

 Economic geology

 The formation serves as a reservoir rock for natural gas.
-Production by 1988 amounted to 87.7 x 10^{9} cubic meters with remaining reserves estimated at that time as 127.4 x 10^{9} cubic meters.
+Production by 1988 amounted to 87.7 × 10^{9} cubic meters with remaining reserves estimated at that time as 127.4 × 10^{9} cubic meters.
 The gas likely originated both in the underlying Lewis Shale and the coal beds of the overlying Fruitland Formation.